Klickk757/SoulLock/README.md

 | `/soullock reload`       | ♻️ Reload plugin config without restart      | `soullock.reload`      |

 *(No permissions are granted by default.
 Assign them using a permissions plugin like [LuckPerms](https://luckperms.net/).)*
+*Note: OPs and Console can always use all commands automatically.*

 ---